simpeg/simpeg/CONTRIBUTING.rst

 Stages of a pull request
 ------------------------

-When first creating a pull request, try to make your suggested changes as tightly scoped as possible.
+When first creating a pull request (PR), try to make your suggested changes as tightly scoped as possible (try to solve one problem at a time).
 The fewer changes you make, the faster your branch will be merged!

 If your pull request is not ready for final review, but you still want feedback on your current coding process please mark it as a draft pull request.
 Once you